tduron3/Project_Two/README.md

 		[+]body_camera

 2. ShareRaceByCity Fields / Columns:
-		[+]Geographic area: State Abbreviated
+		* Geographic area: State Abbreviated
-		[+]City: City with annotation of CDP, city or town [+]Sharewhite: The percentage of the city's population that is white [+]Shareblack: Percentage of the city's population that is black [+]Sharenativeamerican: Percentage of the city's population that is native american [+]Shareasian: Percentage of the city's population that is asian
+		* City: City with annotation of CDP, city or town
+		* Sharewhite: The percentage of the city's population that is white [+]Shareblack: Percentage of the city's population that is black [+]Sharenativeamerican: Percentage of the city's population that is native american [+]Shareasian: Percentage of the city's population that is asian